736619821/ModelExtension/README.md

 bash eval_glue.sh QQP
 ```

-For other dwonstream tasks, see [Don't stop pretraining](https://github.com/allenai/dont-stop-pretraining) for more details.
+For other downstream tasks, see [Don't stop pretraining](https://github.com/allenai/dont-stop-pretraining) for more details.

 # Citation